HMS Kangaroo (1795): Career

 In October 1795 she was commissioned under Commander Courtenay Boyle.
 Kangaroo shared in the capture on 10 May 1796, of Marie, which had captured.

 On 13 June 1796, Kangaroo destroyed a French privateer of unknown name.
 (Note: A first class share of the prize money was worth £43 17s; a fifth class share, that of a seaman, was worth 6s 0¼d.)

 In February 1797 at Plymouth she detained St Croix, from St Croix.
 St Croix was formerly Cadiz Packet, of Belfast.
 On the evening of 9 April, Kangaroo captured the French privateer cutter Sophie, some 2 league south east of The Lizard.
 Sophie, of fourteen 4-pounder guns (eight of which she had thrown overboard during the chase), and 40 men, was two days into her maiden cruise from Brest and had made no captures.
 That month Kangaroo sailed from Plymouth as escort to the transport Boyne.

-On 3 July Kangaroo captured some 17 league off Cadiz the lugger Purissima Concepcione, which had on board an officer and nine men, and which was searching for a brig from Havana to deliver some despatches to her.
+On 3 July Kangaroo captured some 17 league off Cádiz the lugger Purissima Concepcione, which had on board an officer and nine men, and which was searching for a brig from Havana to deliver some despatches to her.
 Then on the 22nd, Kangaroo captured the French privateer lugger Surprise, of 48 tons (bm), eight guns, and 47 men.
 Surprise was eight days out of Crosic at the entrance to the Loire, but had made no captures.
 (Note: Surprise had been commissioned in 1797, but French records do not show her homeport.
 She cruised with 8 guns and 48 men from June 1797 Kangaroo captured her on 22 June.)
 Also in July Kangaroo recaptured Macaroni.
 On 30 June Boyle received promotion to post captain and Commander Edward Brace replaced Boyle, but not until Kangaroo returned to port after capturing Surprise.

 In September, Kangaroo recaptured and sent into Cork Jenny, M'Iver, master.
 A privateer had captured Jenny as she was sailing from Cork to Lisbon.